0is1/touko-the-politician/README.md

   * Update theme to use new version of: https://github.com/facebook/facebook-php-sdk-v4

 ## Uses / needs / likes
-* At the moment some stuff from [Travelify-theme by Color Awesomeness](http://colorawesomeness.com/themes/travelify/)
+* At the moment parent them is [Travelify-theme by Color Awesomeness](http://colorawesomeness.com/themes/travelify/)
-  * This is going to be "parent-theme" but at the moment it needs travelify as template
-  * I'm going to replace all the dependencies in the future

 #### [Facebook-php-sdk](https://github.com/facebook/facebook-php-sdk)
 * Support to: